Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Introduction

 To address these long-standing tensions, numerous alternatives to $\Lambda$CDM have been proposed, seeking to explain the observed acceleration without invoking a finely tuned cosmological constant.
-These range from dynamical dark energy models such as quintessence~\cite{Zlatev1999,Brax2000,Barreiro2000}, K-essence~\cite{k1999,Picon2000,Chiba2000}, and phantom fields~\cite{Caldwell2002}, to unified dark sector models like the Chaplygin gas~\cite{Gorini2003}.
+These range from dynamical dark energy models such as quintessence~\cite{Zlatev1999,Brax2000,Barreiro2000}, k-essence~\cite{k1999,Picon2000,Chiba2000}, and phantom fields~\cite{Caldwell2002}, to unified dark sector models such as the Chaplygin gas~\cite{Gorini2003}.
 Modified gravity frameworks, including $f(R)$ theories and braneworld scenarios~\cite{Capozziello2002,Dvali2000}, offer an alternative viewpoint in which cosmic acceleration arises from deviations in the gravitational sector at large scales.
-Despite their conceptual diversity, these models collectively underscore the growing recognition that the standard $\Lambda$CDM framework—--while observationally successful—--may not represent the final description of cosmic evolution.
+Several of these models have been tested against observational datasets such as CC, SNe Ia, BAO, and CMB measurements, with some providing viable phenomenological descriptions of cosmic acceleration, although many remain observationally degenerate with or mildly disfavored relative to the standard $\Lambda$CDM framework~\cite{Copeland2006,mehrotra2025}.
+Despite their conceptual diversity, these models collectively underscore the growing recognition that the standard $\Lambda$CDM framework, while observationally successful, may not represent the final description of cosmic evolution.
+Recent years have also witnessed increasing discussion of possible tensions within the standard cosmological framework.
+In particular, the persistent discrepancy between early-Universe measurements of the Hubble constant derived from CMB observations and late-time determinations based on local distance ladders, commonly referred to as the Hubble tension, has motivated renewed scrutiny of the assumptions underlying the $\Lambda$CDM model.
+In addition, the fundamental physical nature of dark matter and dark energy remains unknown.
+These open questions have encouraged continued exploration of alternative cosmological scenarios that may provide different perspectives on the expansion history of the Universe.